 “Why, child, they are so hideous and deplorable, that I dare not speak of them now!” the hawk responded through its thoughts.

 With that, Rilee’s body seemed to shutter for a moment.

 “Oh, no…!”
 Robbee replied callously through his thoughts.
 “Please, tell us what ‘terrible things’ we should fear!
 Perhaps, we should all be wary of clowns running about?
 Or, maybe we should steer clear of tumblers being tossed about in the air?
 Honestly, old friend!
 Is it not enough that we have had to deal with forks in the road and land bridges?
 Do I really need to contend with your foolishness, too?
 I mean, as far as I can tell, we are still lost.
 Have you given any thought as to who we may find over there?
 Why, there might be someone who can tell us how to get to the town of Utculi from here.”

 “Yes,” the wise bird responded with its mind.
 “I know it sounds foolish, but I am quite certain no good will come from that wretched place.
 However, far be it for me to stand in anyone’s way who wishes to go.
 But, I warn you, if you venture there, I will be unable to follow.”

-If you enjoyed that, be sure to pick up a copy of The Northern Lands in Late Summer 2020!
+If you enjoyed that, be sure to pick up a copy of The Northern Lands this Fall 2020!